 Accumulation of marginal gains

 I shall now explore various hints, tips and strategies that can help when dealing with patients on the Autistic Spectrum and their carers.
 I shall highlight a number of areas where small changes can together combine to bring about a more successful outcome.
 The phrase “accumulation of marginal gains” came into popular culture during the 2012 Olympics as it was the mantra of the Team GB Cycling team.
-The philosophy is that there is unlikely to be any one major change which gives you a revolutionary step ahead, but by bettering performance in a multitude of minor areas it will give an
+The philosophy is that there is unlikely to be any one major change which gives you a revolutionary step ahead, but by bettering performance in a multitude of minor areas it will give an overall improvement.

 As such, we will explore the options where we can make such small changes in the hope that they can combine to give us, as a dental team, a better chance of managing and treating autistic patients.